maxime-lair/maxime-lair/docs/roadTo/os_concepts/memory_and_storage.md

 _Buffers/cache_ represents the disk buffer cache.

 As reading from a disk is very slow compared to physical memory, It is common to save commonly accessed data onto the memory until no longer needed.
-It speeds up all but the first read (when you access it on the disk), and It is called *disk buffering* while the memory used for this purpose is called *buffer cache*
+It speeds up all but the first read (when you first access it on the disk), and It is called *disk buffering* while the memory used for this purpose is called *buffer cache*

 If this buffer cache is full, the data unused for the longest time is discarded first to free up some memory.

 This is important as this disk buffering works for writes as well, and is the cause of lost data when the system crash as It has no time to save it onto the disk.

-You can force this write with _sync_ or _bdflush_
+You can force this write with _sync_ or _bdflush_ (automatic on Linux every 30 seconds)

 ![image](https://user-images.githubusercontent.com/72258375/147561561-06de508c-2ed2-4a96-b707-13575dc3795d.png)